Sorry, this program is not available for local students.

 - advanced robotic systems

-There is a market demand for engineers with advanced skills such as computer-aided design and with the ability to develop and implement new processes in lean manufacturing to ensure efficient innovations can emanate from all levels of the workforce.
+There is a market demand for engineers with advanced skills such as computer-aided design and the ability to develop and implement new processes in lean manufacturing, ensuring innovations can emanate from all levels of the workforce.

-With a focus on project-based and multi-disciplinary learning, you will develop your professional engineering competencies in teamwork, leadership, problem-solving, communication and research.
+With a focus on project-based and multi-disciplinary learning, you'll develop your professional engineering competencies in project management, teamwork, leadership, problem-solving, communication and research.

 International student visa holders can only study full-time.